Peggy Nash: Leadership candidacy

-announced her candidacy on October 28 at a press conference in Toronto.
-On March 24, 2012, at the Metro Toronto Convention Centre, she placed fourth on the second ballot, and was automatically dropped from contention.
+announced her candidacy on 28 October at a press conference in Toronto.
+Nash was endorsed by former federal NDP leader Alexa McDonough, who stated "[Nash] has the skills and experience to take on what she described as the Conservative government's failing economic policies".
+On 24 March 2012, at the Metro Toronto Convention Centre, she placed fourth on the second ballot and was automatically dropped from contention.
 She did not back any of the remaining candidates, and freed her delegates — that had not already voted in advance — to vote for whomever they wanted.
-A few weeks later, new NDP leader Thomas Mulcair reappointed her to the Official Opposition's Shadow Cabinet as the Finance Critic on April 19.
+A few weeks later, new NDP leader Thomas Mulcair reappointed her to the Official Opposition's Shadow Cabinet as the Finance Critic on 19 April.

 42nd Canadian general election

 Nash ran for another term in the 2015 federal election, but lost her seat to Arif Virani when the Liberal Party swept all 25 ridings in Toronto, including Parkdale—High Park.

+Life after office

+Nash is a decorated political and social commentator featured in The Globe and Mail, The Toronto Star, The Hill Times, The Conversation, Policy Options, Rabble, The Lawyers Daily, and the Huffington Post.
+Her work covers labour rights/disputes, women's rights/advocacy and political commentary on municipal, provincial and federal elections.

+In 2017 Nash started her position as a Senior Advisor to the Dean of the Faculty of Arts at Toronto Metropolitan University.
+As a part of this role Nash is a co-founder and a co-instructor of the Women in the House program.
+Nash also acts as a lead at the Institute for Future Legislators at Toronto Metropolitan University.
+The Institute changed its name, in early June 2023, to Innovations in Democratic Leadership.

+During the spring of 2020, Nash was awarded an Honorary Doctorate of Law from Brock University.
+This recognition was bestowed upon her for her unwavering dedication as a long-time advocate for labour rights, human rights, gender equality, and democratic engagement.
+Her acceptance of the degree was deferred until the spring of 2022.

+In May 2022, Nash published her book titled Women Winning Office: An Activist's Guide to Getting Elected, which serves as a practical resource for activist women seeking to participate in the political process and advance their representation.